 Despite how odd these rituals were, they led Gretzky to four Stanley Cup’s, countless awards, 2857 career points and a Hall of Fame induction.

-Strange Superstitions: Sid the Perfectionist
+Strange Superstitions: Sidney Crosby, the Perfectionist

-When I say perfectionist it is not a reference to his game on the ice, but to Sidney Crosby‘s superstition with his hockey sticks.
+When I say, perfectionist, it is not a reference to his game on the ice, but to Sidney Crosby‘s superstition with his hockey sticks.